 Job description: Racing Driver

-2016: GP2 Series with DAMS, F1 Development Driver with Williams Martini Racing
+2016: GP2 Series with DAMS (6th with 3 wins), F1 Development Driver with Williams Martini Racing

-2015: GP2 Series with DAMS finishing in sixth place, F1 Development Driver with Williams Martini Racing
+2015: GP2 Series with DAMS (6th with 2 wins), F1 Development Driver with Williams Martini Racing

-2010: British Formula Renault; Winter Series Championship, champion
+2010: British Formula Renault (champion), Winter Series Championship (champion)